RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 jobs on login nodes, here are the steps to run notebooks on interactive nodes.

 1. Once you login to HPC3, get an interactive node using ``srun`` command.
-   The example below will give 1 CPU and default 3 Gb memory.
+   The example below will give 1 CPU and default 3 GB memory.
 For most cases this is sufficient.

    .. code-block:: console